 Our reward system is a very encouraging tool for our students and helps them engage with their work and improve their behaviour.
 Reward points are given for students demonstrating character strengths and one student is given a certificate and mention in assembly for demonstrating the character strength of the week.

 The first half hour of every day is tutor time.
-As students arrive in class they hand in their planners and complete the “How am I feeling today” board.
+As students arrive in class they hand in their planners and complete the “How am I feeling today” zones of regulation board.
 During the rest of the session there are activities which either support students’ reading, writing, numeracy, social skills or knowledge of the world around them.
 These activities help students work towards the targets set at their last EHCP review meeting.
 On Thursday mornings the students have relationships and sex education and on Friday mornings 3S participate in an assembly.

 We work closely with a range of other professionals, including an Occupational Therapist, a Speech and Language Therapist and our physiotherapist who visit Foxwood.
 Communication between home and the Academy is encouraged.
 Students’ planners are checked each morning for parental messages and, at times, a note is written in by staff to inform parents of any important or interesting issues.
 Staff are always available for parents to talk to about any concerns relating to their child.